Below is a list of potential tips for throwing a sustainable or eco friendly party.

 If practical and possible, some parties might be held outdoors or in nature.

 Having a children’s party in a park, or at a reserve with a playground, might be one example of this.

-If doing this though, make sure to plan ahead and make sure of the weather, as well as making sure that the space will be available on the day you need it.
+If doing this though, make sure to plan ahead and make sure the weather is suitable, as well as making sure that the space will be available on the day you need it.

 3. Consider A More Sustainable Gift/Present

 In the instance that someone is celebrating a birthday, or a gift will be involved, consider how the gift can be more sustainable.

 A few options to do this might be: